steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 and debug to fix" cost, such as Java not having a way to prevent stack overflow exceptions caused by recursion.

-    A lower score is "safer", needing less code to achieve the same level of safety.
+    A lower score is "safer", needing less (or no) code to achieve the same level of safety.

+Rather than tell you my (or survey for) hard-coded weightings, all checks are weighted the same by default.
+Feel free to apply your own weightings, to better match to your (or your team's) specific needs and preferences.

 <div ng-app="TableApp">
 <div ng-controller="TableCtrl">